ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 # Key Claims for EAT

+For use in the Entity Attestation Token (EAT) the claims are described in CDDL.
+As a result, these claims can be encoded in CBOR and JSON.

 | Claim Name       | Claim Key | CBOR Type      |
 |-------------------|-----------|----------------|
 | key-id         | TBD       | tstr           |